 This scale has six levels.
 It covers comprehension (listening and reading comprehension), speaking (oral communication) and writing (written communication).
-This Framework is used as an annex to Europass, a tool for recording one's skills, experience, education and other.
-For more information, see Official Journal of the European Union (C 189): https://eur-lex.europa.eu/legalcontent/EN/TXT/PDF/?uri=OJ:C:2018:189:FULL&from=SL
+This Framework is used as an annexe to Europass, a tool for recording one's skills, experience, education and others.
+For more information, see the Official Journal of the European Union (C 189):

+https://eur-lex.europa.eu/legal-

+content/EN/TXT/PDF/?uri=OJ:C:2018:189:FULL&from=SL